techhat/msgpack-tools/README.rst

 packcat
 -------
 The ``packcat`` command emulates the ``cat`` command, after translating the file in question to a Python dictionary.
-The dictionary is sent to the user via the ``pprint`` library.
+The dictionary is displayed to the user in JSON format.

 packedit
 --------